 Daughter’s anaphylaxis attacks led nurse to create potentially life-saving tool

-Nottingham hospitals’ only dedicated paediatric allergy nurse has created a simple, potentially life-saving tool for young people – after once fearing she’d lose her daughter in a severe anaphylaxis.
+Nottingham hospitals’ only dedicated paediatric allergy nurse has created a simple, potentially life-saving tool for youngsters – after once fearing she’d lose her baby daughter in a severe anaphylaxis.

 Lisa Clarke, Lead Clinical Nurse Specialist for Allergies at Nottingham University Hospitals NHS Trust (NUH), is mum to 23-year-old Aeron, who is allergic to all dairy products, eggs, and most nuts.

-She knows only too well that for people with food allergy, prevention is key due to the potentially life-threatening nature of the reactions.
-Managing an allergy rests of three principles; checking food/ingredients; avoiding exposure; and being ready to react if exposure happens.
+For people with a food allergy, prevention is key due to the potentially life-threatening nature of reactions.
+Managing an allergy rests on three principles: checking food/ingredients; avoiding exposure; and being ready to react if exposure happens.

-And so, with colleagues, Lisa developed the acronym ACE – Awareness, Checking, Emergency: make people Aware; Check ingredients; carry Emergency kit.
+And so, with colleagues and input from young patients, Lisa developed the acronym ACE – Awareness, Checking, Emergency: make people Aware; Check ingredients; carry Emergency kit.

-"It is such a simple way or remembering.
+“It is such a simple way or remembering the most important things.
 I drew a triangle and wrote it around the sides.
 The ACE triangle is like a protective layer; you are in the middle and doing those three things will keep you safe.”

 Lisa says ACE is a valuable tool because the vast majority of food allergies are untreated.
 Those with lifelong allergies are diagnosed and advised how to manage it; children who are going to outgrow allergies are supported to raise their tolerance levels.
 A tool to manage the risk not only can save lives – it makes day-to-day living less stressful.